-Join David Rivers for an in-depth discussion in this video Adding video, part of Up and Running with Lectora Inspire.
+Join David Rivers for an in-depth discussion in this video Adding video, part of Learning Lectora Inspire.

 Similar to adding audio to one of your pages in Lectora Title, adding video can create some visual interest, interactivity, and help hold the interest and focus of your viewers.
 So we're going to look at different ways that we can add video.
 To our titles.
 We're still working with our new higher orientation project, but we're going to go to a different section, we're going to go to the marketing section here of the orientation training chapter, and click the video PSA page.
 If you're skipping to this movie open up KE_Orientation05_05 Five and you'll have what I have.